-$HSEU_k = Hourly$ standard end use at all use points (Btu).
+$HSEU_k =$ Hourly standard end use at all use points (Btu), see Equation 2.

-$DLM_k = Distribution loss multiplier (unitless).$

-SSFk = Solar savings fraction (unitless) for the $k^{th}$ water heating system, which is the fraction of the total water heating load that is provided by solar hot water heating.
-Annual average value for SSFk is provided from the results generated by the CEC approved calculations approaches for the OG-100 and OG-300 test procedure.
-A CEC approved method shall be used to convert the annual average value for SSFk to hourly values to be used in RE-1.
-For hours when SSFk > DLMk, set SSFk = DLMk.

-HRDLk = Hourly recirculation distribution loss (Btu)
+- $DLM_k =$ Distribution loss multiplier (unitless), see Equation 4. - $SSF_k =$ Hourly solar savings fraction (unitless) for the kth water heating system, which is the fraction of the total water heating load that is provided by solar hot water heating.
+The annual average value for SSF is provided from the results generated by the CEC approved calculations approaches for the OG-100 and OG-300 test procedure.
+A CEC approved method shall be used to convert the annual average value for SSF to hourly SSF_k values for use in Equation 1. - $HRDL_k =$ Hourly recirculation distribution loss (Btu), see Equation 12.
+HDRL_k is non-zero only for multi-family central water heating systems. - $NL_k =$ Number of unfired or indirectly-fired storage tanks in the kth system